Cedar Grove

 Cedar Grove has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area.
-Major initiatives include The Outlook Beaudesert, Greater Flagstone Priority Development Area, Mount Lindesay Highway Upgrade Program, and Flagstone East Residential Community.
-Details on these key projects are provided below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to affect the region: Greater Flagstone Priority Development Area, The Outlook Beaudesert, Mount Lindesay Highway Upgrade Program, and Flagstone East Residential Community.
+Details on these key projects follow.

 Professional plan users can use the search below to filter and access additional projects.